jadeforrest/blog/content/posts/2022-12-21--weekly-project-plans/index.md

 ## Why have project plans

 Many agile teams focus on sprints or chunks of work.
-But they don't really plan -- instead they do what they can each sprint, plot out their velocity, and determine what they can accomplish over the next sprints.
+But they don't really plan -- instead, they do what they can each sprint, plot out their velocity, and determine what they can accomplish over the next sprints.

 This is fine, but project plans are a tool for getting you to think about the contours of your projects.
 They have the following advantages: